 Securities Fraud Attorneys

 Rigorously investigating and litigating SEC fraud cases requires relentless focus and dedication to our clients’ cause.
-The lawyers at Baum, Hedlund, Aristei & Goldman are tenacious and unflinching litigators who have routinely prevailed in both state and federal courts.
+Our lawyers at Baum Hedlund Aristei & Goldman, are tenacious and unflinching litigators who have routinely prevailed in both state and federal courts.
 Our experienced team of whistleblower attorneys can help you through the complicated process of filing an SEC fraud claim and ensure that your rights are protected.

 If you have personal knowledge of federal securities law violations and would like to learn more about your options, please contact us.

 $18 million settlement for Boeing government overcharging on aircraft maintenance

 Top Legal Minds in the Country- From Best Lawyers® Best Law Firms

 I Can’t Imagine a Better Law Firm- Best Law Firms Survey